corgibytes/freshli-lib/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/4d7b974eedea679e6b03/maintainability)](https://codeclimate.com/github/corgibytes/freshli-lib/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/4d7b974eedea679e6b03/test_coverage)](https://codeclimate.com/github/corgibytes/freshli-lib/test_coverage)

-# freshli
+# Freshli-Lib
 A tool for collecting historical metrics about a project's dependencies

-The `freshli` tool captures historical metrics about a project's dependencies.
+The `Freshli` tool captures historical metrics about a project's dependencies.
 In it's current form, the only metric that it computes is [libyear](https://libyear.com/).

 For each language that the tool supports, the libyear metric is computed for each month in the past where dependency information is available.